vladlu/wp-prod/README.md

 - See a rules sample file here: [wp-prod-core/rules.sample](https://github.com/vladlu/wp-prod-core/blob/master/rules.sample).

-- See the full list of rules for the specific version of the core and nuances of its work on [its GitHub page](https://github.com/vladlu/wp-prod-core/).
+- See the full list of rules for the specific core version on [its GitHub page](https://github.com/vladlu/wp-prod-core/).

 - You can specify the desired version of the the core in `core-version` file.